Taite Music Prize

 The Taite Music Prize is an annual New Zealand music award event.
-It features the same-named prize awarded for the best album from New Zealand.
+A prize of the same name (sometimes called the Taite Music Main) is one of five to be awarded.
+It recognises the best New Zealand album from the previous year.

 The prize is named after respected New Zealand music journalist and broadcaster Dylan Taite, who died in 2003.
-The Taite Music Prize was established in 2009 in his honour by Independent Music New Zealand (IMNZ) in conjunction with the Taite family.
-The first prize was awarded in 2010.
+It was established in 2009 by Independent Music New Zealand (IMNZ) in conjunction with the Taite family, and first awarded in 2010.
 The Taite takes its inspiration from successful international prizes such as the Mercury Prize in the UK and the Australian Music Prize.

+The annual event has grown over time and now includes the Independent Music NZ Classic Record award (since 2013), Best Independent Debut Award (2017), Independent Spirit Award (2019), and Outstanding Music Journalism Award (2022).

 The Taite Music Prize

-The award carries a cash prize of NZ$10,000 and sponsors' prizes.
+The award carries a cash prize of NZ$12,500 and sponsors' prizes.
 It is primarily sponsored by Recorded Music NZ (formerly known as PPNZ Music Licensing).
 The award is judged on originality, creativity, and musicianship displayed on an album, rather than on sales or commercial factors.

+Each award cycle begins with open nominations.
+Self-nominations are accepted.
+Albums must be: